OpenSpaceData/get.openspacedata.org/README.md

 # Frontend for get.openspacedata.org

-This svelte app provide the frontend UI for OpenSpaceData.
+This svelte app provides the frontend UI for OpenSpaceData.
 It provides the request form to accessing the data and requesting the individual guides to get the information out of the data.
 This svelte app connects with the [OpenSpaceData API](https://github.com/OpenSpaceData/api.openspacedata.org).

 More information about the idea of OpenSpaceData you can read here:  *[Interview: OpenSpaceData Wants to Democratise Access to Satellite Data](https://en.reset.org/blog/interview-openspacedata-wants-democratise-access-satellite-data-05252021)*